MinBZK/ai-validation/docs/Projects/TAD/reporting_standard.md

     single file, but for extensive cards to be split up for readability and maintainability.
     Our standard allows for the `!include` to be used anywhere.

-## Intended usage

-The reporting standard defined in this document is intented to be given as a preamble in a README, similar to the Hugging Face metadata.

 ## Specification of the standard

 The standard will be written in yaml.
 Example yaml files are given in the next section.
 The standard defines